List of Underdog characters: Wicked Witch of Pickyoon

 The Wicked Witch of Pickyoon is an evil witch who rules over the strange land of the Pickyoons and has enslaved all who inhabit the land.
 She lives in a castle in the mountains of Pickyoon.

-She wishes to be the most powerful being in all of Pickyoon and she was-that is, until Underdog came along.
+She wished to be the most powerful being in all of Pickyoon and she was, until Underdog came along.
 She planned to capture Sweet Polly and put Underdog in her power.
 She put a spell on Sweet Polly, causing her to fall asleep for 1,000 years.
 The Witch was the only one who knew how to break the spell (although, everybody knows the only way to break a spell is as if the hero kisses someone under the spell).
 If she was going to tell Underdog how to undo the spell, he had to perform three tasks: steal water, steal diamonds and help her assemble an army to conquer the world.
 Unless Underdog helped the Witch with those tasks, she would not break the spell that had been cast on Sweet Polly.
 Underdog refused to accomplish the tasks, for it would make him as wicked as the Witch.
 But every time Underdog refused to do the tasks, the Witch reminded him that Polly would sleep for 1,000 years unless he did what she said.
 Underdog struck water by burrowing through the underground depths of Pickyoon and made diamonds out of coal.
 Soon, all that was left was to help the Witch conquer the world.
-When Underdog refused to perform the final task, he eventually got into a fight with the Witch.
-After the fight, the Witch disappeared forever after Underdog destroyed her broom.
+When Underdog refused to perform the final task, he eventually got into a fight with the Witch, causing her to vanish forever by destroying her broom.
 Afterwards, Underdog awakened Polly with a kiss and the people of Pickyoon were freed from the Witch's power.